 How do we know it’s food?
-Those symptoms I just mentioned above, most of those and then some.
+Those symptoms I just mentioned above, most of those symptoms and years of missing out on enjoying life.
 Take a moment to think about how your body reacts when you eat certain foods.
 When I don’t eat right, and this goes back to those middle school gravy days, and if my boy doesn’t eat right, well, same result… we feel bad in more ways than one and it takes days to recuperate.
 I chat about this more in my post about foods my family avoids.

 My interest, passion, obsession with gut health runs deep… It definitely goes back to those early adolescent days and the decades of discomfort and dysfunction.
 I have struggled w health/neuro/gut issues since I was a kid that have manifested as multiple medical diagnoses.
 And, Guess what?
 I have almost completely resolved those medical issues by changing my nutritional intake.
 When I get the foods I don’t tolerate, such as wheat/gluten and dairy, I notice symptoms.
 I’m talking symptoms like wheezing and shortness of breath, true medical respiratory issues that are related to my asthma, as well as gut issues and other problems like dry skin and hypersensitivities.